Chriscbr/dotfiles/README.md

 ```sh
 git submodule update --init --recursive
 ```
-2. Make sure there isn't an existing `~/.zshrc` file (if there is, and it contains any important scripts, consider moving those scripts to `/.zprezto/runcoms/zshrc` in this repo - then delete `~/.zshrc`).
+2. Make sure there isn't any important information in `~/.zshrc`, `~/.zprofile`, or `~/.zshenv` (if there is, consider moving it to corresponding files in this repo since those files will get overwritten).
 3. Run this script to sync all of your important files from the repository to your home directory:
 ```sh
 ./bootstrap.sh